libhazeltine/psionic-index/README.md

 # [The Hazeltine Library](https://github.com/libhazeltine/libhazeltine)

-TODO: remove this + next line before sending link to anyone
+TODO: remove this + next line + fill in the guilded link before sending link to anyone
 ## ***Look at you!
 This isn't supposed to be seen yet.
 Come back in a few weeks***.

 A curated collection of content from psionics message boards from the Wayback Machine.
 Psionics is defined as the use of psychic abilities and energies in a context independent of wider spirituality.